Part 2: The experiment continues

 And as with a lot of things, the biggest obstacle proved to be me and my own fears, rather than anything external.

-This is the end of my post here for now.
+This is the end of my post.
 If you’re like me, and you have myopia and want to improve your vision naturally, I hope I’ve given you some ideas to go on.

 ~ Love, Sam